-Certainly, we all benefit from teachings of social behavior and values that help us live in harmony with each other.
-But the definition of how to live, what to do and why is for you to discover, not to follow.
+Certainly, we benefit from teachings of social behavior and values.
+But the how to live, what to do and why - that’s for you and me to discover, not to follow.

-Have intentions, not expectations.
-The first turn-around you can do in your life with regards on expectations is to replace them with intentions.
+Intentions, not expectations.
+The first shift you can make in your life with regards on expectations, is to replace them with intentions.

-Living with intention means getting involved in your life’s outcomes.
-Visualize and nurture what you can co-create and reap the benefits of feeling happier, fulfilled, appreciated, loved, and experience a greater sense of wellbeing.
-Understanding your role as co-creator in your life is powerful.
+Living with intention means getting involved in your life’s outcomes, hands-on.
+Visualize and nurture what you can co-create and reap the benefits of feeling happier, fulfilled, appreciated, loved, thus experience a greater sense of wellbeing.

 Malika Chopra, teaches us what living with intent means – “when you live with intent, you learn to consciously plant the seeds of your dreams, water them, and nurture them along the way.
 You learn to appreciate the gifts of the moment, and to stop, slow down, and take a much-needed breath.”